Volunteer Jean Singleton celebrated her 90th birthday and more than 30 years of support for St Luke's by sharing her cake with a very special guest.

 “My nursing instinct is to help people in any way that I can, so chatting to the families of patients is very rewarding.”

-And as one of our longest serving volunteers, Jean is also full of encouragement for anybody thinking of joining the team.
+And as one of the longest serving St Luke’s volunteers, Jean is also full of encouragement for anybody thinking of joining the team.

 “Most people don’t realise all the different volunteer roles that we have here,” Jean explained.